mysteryhunt/puzzle-www/src/huntsbyyear.md

 We are also missing solutions for the Chess Competitions and the hunts from 1981-1983, 1985, and 1989-1992.
 Additionally, during the early years of the Mystery Hunt, there were often two simultaneous hunts (one for individuals and one for teams, or one for small teams and one for large teams, etc).
 Since we have no way of knowing which years had two hunts, the archive may have gaps of which we are unaware.

+If there are things in the archive that make solving puzzles after-the-fact particularly bad (either because the puzzle page reveals information that would not have existed during the hunt proper, or because the information needed to solve the puzzle exists only in the solution page), please [let us know](mailto:puzzle@mit.edu).

 [Devjoe](http://devjoe.livejournal.com), a veteran Mystery Hunt participant and puzzler, has created a massive puzzle index of all puzzles between 1994 to now.
 The index is currently located [here](https://devjoe.appspot.com/huntindex/).

 ## 2021